Skip to main content

 • Augmentation — transform detected entities into synthetic but realistic replacements, preserving data utility while eliminating real sensitive values

-Detection covers eight categories of sensitive information:
+Detection covers seven categories of sensitive information:

 Creating a job